 You can also share these reports with your vet through the app.

-Whistle is known for their subscription plans which every customer has to buy in order to use their devices.
+Whistle is known for its subscription plans which every customer has to buy in order to use their devices.
 I personally don’t mind this as it makes sense that a data connection is needed for tracking, but not everyone is a fan.

 Still, there are three different subscription plans sure to meet any pet owner’s budget.
 The only difference in benefit is that the 1-year and 2-year plans include a 30-day free trial, while you don’t get any free trial with the monthly plan.